ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Visualising the Action (What) - The key is to visualise the actors performing the action/reaction via non-precise visualisation.
 * Understanding the Past Context/Projecting the Future Context - The key is to understand the why: the previous actions the current action was a reaction to, and the desired reaction.

-The main most important skill is identifying the actors and visualising the action performed.
+The main most important skill is identifying the actors, going into their perspective/heads and visualising the action performed.
 You can then connnect across actions to understand the situation.

 In any situation, there is a space of actors/reactors, and a space of actions/reactions that each actor can take.